[Last updated May 2019]

 Photo: Pylons on the hilltop above Bagillt opposite the drainage from Parkgate

 The Welsh shore of the estuary is generally rather inhospitable, being an artificial seawall composed of boulders and rubble dropping steeply into the main channel.
 A narrow, steep-sided gutter runs down into the main channel at Greenfield, where a few boats are drawn up and fishing boats lie moored; and similarly a few boats are drawn up in a small creek a little farther up near Bagillt.

 Photo: Greenfield Dock

 During the first half of the ebb, before the banks start to dry, a northwesterly breeze can turn the channel into a wild roller-coaster ride with steep waves.
-Shelter can be had within 2.5h of HW by dodging out of the channel into one of several small bays upstream beyond the end of, and inside the line of, the seawall between Greenfield and Bagillt.
-Here it is posible to drop anchor and dry out on a flat sandy beach backed pleasantly by a narrow strip of saltmarsh and coastal footpath.
-After HW+2.5, the beach dries out beyond the line of the seawall and slopes steeply into the main channel, where there would be no shelter.
+Shelter can be had within 2.5h of HW by dodging out of the channel into one of several small bays upstream beyond the end of, and inshore of the line of, the seawall between Greenfield and Bagillt.
+Here it is possible to drop anchor and dry out on a flat sandy beach backed pleasantly by a narrow strip of saltmarsh and coastal footpath.
+After HW+2.5h, the beach dries out beyond the line of the seawall and slopes steeply into the main channel, where there would be no shelter.

 Photo: Camping on the beach near Bagillt

 Farther downstream at Llanerch-y-mor, the Irish ferry the

 Duke of Lancaster was driven ashore on a HWS and concreted in, to be used for commercial purposes.
 The scheme failed and now she remains forlorn.
 Formerly the ship was painted white and made a prominent landmark, but recently (2017) the hull has been painted black and as a consequence is much less prominent.